|

 changes produced a significant advance in contrast performance that

+simply did not exist before.
 A third competitive advantage of DLP over LCD is reduced pixelation.

 These days it is most relevant in the low priced, low resolution SVGA